aiwithhtml/SpaceInvadersAI/README.md

 # SpaceInvadersAI
 Code for teaching an AI how to play Space Invaders with Keras and OpenAI gym.

 This is my project on training a model to play Space Invaders with stable baselines 3 and gym!
 Initially I used KerasRL and Tensorflow to try and create a model.
 That process was slow and quite complicated, and in the end, I had a script that could get the average score to about 250, and it would not get reliably higher than that.
-The average score for a random agent is about 150, and here is an example:
+The average score for a random agent is about 150, and here is an example of a random agent:

 ![space_invaders](https://user-images.githubusercontent.com/53868567/176220892-61a10366-5da4-49b0-a463-a667a4e1f07b.gif)